Kan også læses på: Dansk

 Not only adults are commuting.
 Many kids are biking to their school as well.
 However, in Copenhagen, the police advice that kids should be 12 before hitting the streets by bike on their own.
 Not because they are in danger from the cars, but because the hordes of bike commuters sometimes come in 50 or 100 in a group with varying speed.
 And not all them equally patient and attentive on the young and small ones, not all of them equally law-abiding.
 This complex situation can be overwhelming to brains that are not fully developed and with limited perceptive abilities.

 To meet this all children are trained in school in traffic rules and riding in the traffic.
 In Copenhagen, we have a public (free), theme playground, ‘the traffic playground’, where kids love to ride the different bikes and pedal cars around small lanes with lights, signs and yield lines.
 A very recommendable place to go to entertain and train your kids to get the most of the potential of the Copenhagen bike infrastructure.

 Just do it!

 If you are visiting Copenhagen, you’ll miss an essential part if you are not going around by bike!
 Rent a bike and go around as you please, or take one or more of the sightseeing tours that are offered.

-    It could be any tour, OR it could be one of the tours, I conduct myself with beCopenhagen:
+It could be any tour, OR it could be one of the tours, I lead myself with beCopenhagen: